varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	The storage backend to use for the synthetic response created in vcl_synth.

-..
-TODO
-..
-Changing resp.storage deletes any synthetic body data as if ``unset
-..	resp.body`` had been called.
+	Changing resp.storage deletes any synthetic body data as if ``unset resp.body`` had been called.

 	Defaults to storage.Transient